storacha/w3infra/billing/scripts/space-allocations-snapshot/README.md

 - `from=yyyy-mm-dd`: Start date for the snapshot.
 Defaults to the Unix epoch (1970-01-01) if not provided.
 - `to=yyyy-mm-dd`: End date for the snapshot.
 Defaults to the first day of the next month if not provided.
+- `customer=did:mailto:agent`: DID of the user account.
+Defaults to get all customers.

 **Example Command:**